questianon/sdupdates/README.md

 * Free, GPU-less, powered by Stable Horde: https://dbzer0.itch.io/lucid-creations
 * Free crowdsourced distributed cluster for Stable Diffusion: https://stablehorde.net/
 * https://creator.nightcafe.studio/
+* Service of free image generation: Artificy.com
+	* Free for personal use
+	* We use all most fresh, models for example
+	* Different aspect ratios, predefined styles
+	* Fast and simple interface
+	* Social network features: make & share!
+	* Work in progress every day

 **What is difference merging/why is there a way to merge three models?**
 >The first two models are merged using standard interpolation.
 The third model is for a difference merge.